tedwards2412/exclusion-limits/README.md

 #### Technical Concepts

+- What is a likelihood
 - What is a test statistic

+#### Neyman construction

+##### Feldman and Cousins

+#### Maximum Likelihood Ratio (MLR)

-- What test statistic is most commonly used - Likelihood ratio
+- What is the Maximum Likelihood Ratio
 - Why is the maximum likelihood ratio a good TS
-- Wilks Theorem
-- When does Wilks theorem apply

-#### Maximum Likelihood Ratio (MLR)

-- What is the MLR

 ###### Large Sample Limit (Asymptotic behaviour known)

-- Wilks theorem
+- Wilks' theorem
-- Using Wilks theorem to construct an upper limit
+- Using Wilks' theorem to construct an exclusion limit
 - Downward fluctuations in the background

 ###### Small Sample Limit

+#### CLs method

 #### Maximum Gap Method

 #### Fisher Method

-- Fisher Information MAtrix
+- Fisher Information Matrix
-- Equivalent Counts Method

 ###### Equivalent Counts Method